 Word Count: 720

 My heart pulsated wildly.
 My hands turned cold and clammy.
-“What if I failed to make this event successful?”
-I wondered.
+“What if I fail to make this event successful?”

-Deep down, I felt anxious about leading such a highly-anticipated annual charity event by one of the oldest and biggest NGOs in the world.
-I was appointed as the head organizer of the Leo Victory Allegiance for the first time with 31 youth volunteers and 10 lifelong club leaders under my helm.
-After personally serving in the club for three years, I understood the high expectations involved, but I could not help to doubt myself especially with the uphill task to match last year’s amazing accomplishment with the annual event being streamed on national television.
+Deep down, I felt anxious about leading a highly anticipated annual charity event by one of the oldest and biggest NGOs in the world.
+I was appointed as the head organizer of the Leo Victory Allegiance, with 31 youth volunteers and 10 lifelong club leaders under my helm.
+Despite having personally served in the club for three years, all that my mind could weigh in was the seemingly high expectations involved – especially that last year’s charity secured a position on national television.

-As I took up the baton, I called a kick-off meeting four months prior to the event’s date and pitched to my delegates about my plan to rejuvenate the grand event by adding some “spices” to last year’s event.
-With a set theme of “Feed the Hungry”, I proposed to expand our target audience to younger kids below 10 years old to raise awareness about hunger and poverty earlier.
-To form a stronger bond between the volunteers, I intended to organize dish-plating competitions, mini basketball games and relay runs, emphasizing the importance of teamwork in tackling challenges.
+As I took up the baton, I called a kick-off meeting four months prior to the event’s date and pitched to my delegates about my plan to rejuvenate the grand event by adding fresh “spices” to last year’s event.
+With a set theme of “Feed the Hungry”, I proposed to expand our target audience to younger kids below 10 years old to raise awareness about hunger and poverty.
+To form a stronger bond between volunteers, I organized dish-plating competitions, mini basketball games and relay runs, emphasizing the importance of teamwork in tackling challenges early on.

-However, just before completing my sentence, the head of finance, who was also a veteran in the club, immediately stepped in and disagreed with the idea of having sports games since we will be running out of budget.
+However, just before I could complete my sentence, the head of finance, who was also a veteran in the club, immediately stepped in and disagreed with the idea of having sports games since we would run out of budget.
 “But we can buy cheaper balls, right?”
-One of the members bashed in rudely.
+One of the younger members’ fast reflex sounded through the room.

-The meeting slowly turned into chaos as, one by one, everyone started disagreeing with each other.
-The creative, out-of-the-box ideas from the youth members were opposed by the club leaders, and the proven approach from the veterans was outright rejected by the younger generations.
+The meeting slowly turned into chaos as, one by one, everyone started blindly defending their own positions.
+The creative, out-of-the-box ideas from the youth members were opposed by the club leaders, and the proven approach from the veterans was ambitiously rejected by the younger generations.
 Noticing the argument was not going anywhere, and while trying not to lose the grip of the situation, I stood up and called for a break.
 I thought long and hard.
 Sweat started running through my forehead.
 I could feel the heat on my forehead and palms.

 Should I side with the veterans and take the safe path?
 Or should I promote the youth’s ideas and take a bold risk?
 I felt sandwiched between two generations.
 I could not make up my mind as there was no right or wrong answer.
 Thus, I decided to understand both parties.

-During the break, I approached the volunteers and asked them their vision of the event.
-Turns out, they were envisioning a memorable sports-charity program, none like the ordinary charity programs.
-Next, I approached the head of finance and operations and learned that they wanted to ensure the event went successful by focusing on just donating without adding such activities.
-It was a eureka moment for me.
-No wonder they were screaming at each other.
-Their vision and concerns were not aligned in the first place!
-I should have sorted this from the beginning rather than jumping straight into the ideation and brainstorming process.
+During the break, I approached the volunteers and asked them about their vision for the event.
+They sounded their arguments as to why a sports-oriented charity program is a winning recipe for the new target audience.
+Next, I approached the head of finance and operations who went through convincing historical figures.
+“Eureka,” I figured, “no wonder they were screaming at each other.”
+Their stakeholder concerns were not aligned in the first place!
+I should have sorted this out from the beginning rather than jumping straight into ideation and brainstorming.